 Wendy finds herself praying excessively throughout the day, crossing herself multiple times to ensure she has done it perfectly.
 She has stopped hanging out with friends out of fear that she will be tempted to sin.
 She is single because she fears that going on dates will lead to sinful thoughts or actions.
 She has begun to feel alone because her friends no longer reach out, knowing she will turn them down.

-When Wendy finally decides to seek help, her treatment involves cognitive behavioral therapy (CBT).
+When Wendy finally decides to seek help, her treatment involves exposure and response prevention (ERP).
 Her therapist talks to her about what she was afraid of, why she felt that she needed to cross herself perfectly, and why she feared going out with her friends.
 Slowly, Wendy finds herself able to resist her impulse to pray and worry.
 She slowly starts reaching out to friends again and getting out of the house.
 Wendy has a date this Friday.
 While she is not completely cured yet, she is on the right path to healing.

 Compulsive Hand Washing